212-962-1020 Menu

 At first glance, garbage collecting may not seem extremely hazardous.
 However, research shows that it can in fact be, not just dangerous, but also deadly.

 A report from OSHA shows that a number of people have died in incidents involving refuse collections in the past couple of decades.
-According to the report, Solid Waste Collection essential workers were also two times more likely to suffer workday injuries than the average service sector workers.
+According to the report, Solid Waste Collection workers were also two times more likely to suffer workday injuries than the average service sector workers.

 Michael S. Lamonsoff, founder of the Law Offices of Michael S. Lamonsoff, PLLC, as a past sanitation worker himself, is particularly sensitive and knowledgeable to the plight of these workers.